Authentication

 curl --request POST --url 'https://login.microsoftonline.com/{tenantId}/oauth2/v2.0/token' --header 'content-type: application/x-www-form-urlencoded' --data grant_type=client_credentials --data client_id=CLIENT_ID_HERE --data client_secret=CLIENT_SECRET_HERE --data scope=https://tapi.dvsa.gov.uk/.default

-The token URL will be sent in full with your credentials.
+The full token URL will be sent in the email with your credentials.
+It contains the tenantID.
 Access tokens are valid for 60 minutes from issue.

 Cache the access token.
 This will avoid errors caused by too many requests.